 spotting a bald eagle.
 If your pal is a tree hugger, check out the White Pine

 Trail.
 This three mile loop wanders through majestic old growth white pines.
 If

 you’re in a hurry, the one mile Shawmut Trail is a great option.
 Goosechaser

 Trail and Rimrock Overlook and Trail are also less than two miles.

 When out and about in the forest, always have enough

-water and be sure to keep your pupster on a leash.
+water and clean-up bags, and be sure to keep your pupster on a leash.
 Above all else, enjoy

 spending time with your furry BFF in such a beautiful setting!